jasonkresch/bots/README.md

 ## Requirements

-A linux, mac, or unix equivalent command line and the 'sh' shell.
+A Linux or Unix-equivalent command line shell (/bin/sh), or the Windows command prompt (cmd.exe), or the MacOS Terminal.
-- If you are on a Mac, and don't know how to access the terminal, see [Opening a Terminal on a Mac](https://support.apple.com/guide/terminal/open-or-quit-terminal-apd5265185d-f365-44cb-8b09-71a064a42125/mac).
+- If you are on a MacOS, you can access the terminal by pressing: 'Option+Command+Space' and typing 'Terminal'
+- If you are on Windows you can open the command prompt by pressing: 'Windows Button+R', then enter 'cmd.exe'
-- I you are on Linux, you can usually open a terminal by pressing: Ctrl+Alt+T
+- If you are on Linux, you can usually open a terminal by pressing: 'Ctrl+Alt+T'

-A graphical user interface to display UI.
-If you are seeing this from a graphical web browser then you are all set.

-You must have the [Java Development Kit](https://openjdk.java.net/install/) to compile the software.
+You must have the [Java Development Kit](https://openjdk.java.net/install/) installed in order to compile the software.

-git is recommended but not required.
-If you do not have git installed but would like to install it, [click here](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
-You can skip this step if you are not interested in modifying the software.

 ## Download Instructions